 > back of my head about a traditional industry-standard limit.

-cases.
-If the line hasn't been seized and returned answer supervision then
+these cases.
+If the line hasn't been seized and returned answer

 The main obstacle to letting it ring forever is that even if *you* set a

-going to be inclined to follow suit.
-Virtually all carriers on the
+isn't going to be inclined to follow suit.
+Virtually all carriers on

-originating side will treat the call as abandoned after some time that is
+the originating side will treat the call as abandoned after some time

-likely going to be less than 300 seconds.
-Cellular carriers especially are
+that is likely going to be less than 300 seconds.
+Cellular carriers

-going to be aggressive about tearing down calls that are consuming airtime
+especially are going to be aggressive about tearing down calls that are

-and not generating revenue.
-Likewise long distance and international
+consuming airtime and not generating revenue.
+Likewise long distance

-have calls that weren't officially answered (OK, technically they were
+to have calls that weren't officially answered (OK, technically they

-*very* briefly answered) that would last for an hour or more.
-I don't
+were *very* briefly answered) that would last for an hour or more.
+I

 More information about the VoiceOps